What you need to consider before you delete your LinkedIn account – and how to do it.

 2. You’ll be less visible to colleagues, recruiters, and other professionals

+LinkedIn is the most popular networking site in the world, so removing yourself from Linkedin lessens your visibility to others for professional opportunities.
 Of course, this may be part of your intention in deleting your account, but it’s still important to acknowledge that many companies and recruiters use LinkedIn as a way to prospect for new business and identify candidates.
-Once you delete your account, you’ll no longer show up for them in LinkedIn, which may limit future opportunities for you.
+Once you delete your account, you’ll no longer show up for them on LinkedIn, which may limit future opportunities for you.

 3. You may have a hard time getting in touch with or messaging some people

 Although LinkedIn InMails are often a source of pesky recruiter emails and advertising, they can also be a critical way to get in touch with someone for whom you don’t have an email or phone number.
 And this isn’t just the case with acquaintances – there are likely people you are close to from a past job who you don’t have an email for!
 You had their work email in your old work email system, but you didn’t save it when you left, for example.
 LinkedIn may be the only way for you to get in touch with them!
-Before you delete LinkedIn, be sure to make sure you have alternate contact information for people you want to contact.
+Before you delete LinkedIn, confirm you have alternate contact information for people you want to contact or stay in touch with.
+This may include Facebook, email address, phone number, and more.

 4. Your connections will likely wonder where you’ve gone

-It’s may be important to notify your important connections before deleting your LinkedIn account, especially those you don’t interact with routinely anyway.
+It may be important to notify your important connections before deleting your LinkedIn account, especially those you don’t interact with routinely anyway.
 Since having a LinkedIn is often viewed as a default, your connections likely are not expecting you to disappear from the platform.
-You can send a message to certain connections explaining why you are leaving and how they can stay in touch with you outside of LinkedIn.
+You can send a message to certain connections explaining why you are leaving and how they can stay in touch with you outside of LinkedIn (over email, Facebook, text, etc).
 This can help maintain those relationships and prevent any misunderstandings or hurt feelings.

 If you decide to delete your account, remember to download your data!

-If you’ve read this far and you’ve decided to delete your account, congratulations!
-You’re about to make an informed and thoughtful decision.
-Before you delete your LinkedIn account, it’s important to download any data you may want to keep.
+If you’ve read this far and you’ve decided to permanently delete your account, congratulations!
+Perhaps you deactivated your account for a bit and realized you didn't miss LinkedIn, or perhaps you are just ready to jump fully in.
+Either way, you’re about to make an informed and thoughtful decision.
+Before you permanently delete your LinkedIn account, it’s important to download any data you may want to keep.
 This includes your connections, messages, and any other information you have shared on the platform.
 LinkedIn allows you to download your data in a few simple steps, which can be found in the settings section of your account.

 Once you have downloaded your data, you can delete your account with peace of mind knowing that you have a copy of any important information.